CartThrob/ShippingQuantityThresholdPerItem/documentation/build.md

     * For example – `$ git tag v4.3` or `$ git tag v4.3.1`
 5. Push all changes to GitHub
     * `$ git push --tags origin main`
-6. Build CartThrob Shipping Sample ZIP
+6. Build CartThrob Shipping by Location Quantity Threshold Per Item ZIP
     * `$ npm run build-addon`
-    * Built CartThrob Shipping Sample ZIP files will be added to the `./build` folder
+    * Built CartThrob Shipping by Location Quantity Threshold Per Item ZIP files will be added to the `./build` folder
 7. [Publish the release](release.md)